davidlattimore/wild/PACKAGING.md

 used if absent).
 To tweak the configuration, you can copy `test-config.toml.example` to `test-config.toml` and edit it to your liking.
 Just be careful with `run_all_diffs` option, it's meant mostly for Wild development and may cause false positives.

+## Issues

+If you, or the users of your package, encounter any issues or pain points with Wild, don't hesitate to report them to us or reach out for help.